Skip to main content

 Biosciences News

-We are pleased to announce that Paul Chazot and the IAA project team have been shortlisted for an award at the Celebration of Impact event.
+We are pleased to announce that Paul Chazot and the IAA project team have been awarded at the Celebration of Impact event.

 IAA award